heyitsvajid/Crowdsourcing_Marketplace_MySQL/README.md

 * Check open projects and bid on projects posted by other users.
 * Check project completion date when freelancer is hired.
 * Create and edit profile information.
 <br/>
+> For Detailed Description check [Project Report](https://atom.io/)

 ## System Design
 > Applications uses a simple Client-Server architecture

 * Client Side : ReactJS (HTML5 and Bootstrap)
 ```
 Consists of total 20 React components.
 Effective modularisation is used in each component so as to increase reusability.
 ```

 * Server Side : NodeJS, ExpressJS